theyoungkwon/mastering_scikit/README.md

-## COMP 5212: Machine Learing Project 1
+# Machine Learning Project to Improve Well-Known Software Package, Scikit-learn

 #### Description
 This is the README.md file which explains the way to run 'code.py' code.